- Procedure Title: Discrimination and Harassment & Sexual Harassment

 Informal complaint procedures afford all interested persons an opportunity to respond and submit information and documentation regarding the allegations.

-The internal investigation process may vary on a case by case basis, but will include: acknowledging the receipt of the complaint within ten (10) business days (notwithstanding extenuating circumstances); providing an explanation of the process and anticipated time frame for action; and notifying the Respondent of the complaint and providing an opportunity to respond to the allegations.
+The internal investigation process may vary on a case by case basis, but will include: acknowledging the receipt of the complaint within ten (10) business days (notwithstanding extenuating circumstances); providing an explanation of the process and anticipated time frame for action; and notifying the accused of the complaint and providing an opportunity to respond to the allegations.

 No formal findings or discipline will result from the informal complaint procedure.